TeamDDev/Outlayer/README.md

-# Outlayer (ongoing)
+# Outlayer  (Ongoing)

-A web-based software to easify the task of recording the daily expenses and keeping track of daily budget aka **budget-tracker system**.
+Aim: A web-based software to easify the task of recording the daily expenses and keeping track of daily budget aka **budget-tracker system**.
 <br />
 <br />
 Easy to build and manage.
 <br />
 <br />
-Can be run over the local server and can be used as a tool, accessible from anywhere after being deployed.
+Can run over the local server and can be used as a tool, accessible from anywhere after being deployed.
 <br />

-Technology used : Django, html, css
+**Technology used** : Django, HTML, CSS

 Our Code Organization:
 ```